 If you do have clusters of skin tags in awkwardly placed areas like the eyelids, you might need to sit down with a handheld mirror and give the region a little inspection before you take any action.
 This is just to inform you of how big an area needs treating, whether there is any danger to eyes or other body parts, and what the best approach will be.
 If the skin tag which you want to treat is quite prominent, you might need to see a doctor – only small to medium tags can be safely dealt with at home.

 Step Two: Clean and Dry the Treatment Area

 When you are ready to start your home treatment, gently clean and dry the affected area as you would normally.
 So, you can do this is the shower, if you prefer.
 The skin must be totally dry before you proceed with any home remedies.

 Step Three: Select the Perfect Home Remedy

-More often than not, it is the simplest home remedies which turn out to be the most effective at removing a skin tag.
+More often than not, it is the simplest home remedy that turn out to be the most effective at removing a skin tag.
 Whilst using something like nail polish might sound strange and implausible, the explanation behind its use is actually rather simple.

 If you coat skin tags with nail polish, you cut off their oxygen supply and they very gently shrivel up and fall off.
 This is a great method for anybody who wants to get rid of skin tags in sensitive areas because you can easily control the flow of liquid and prevent it from harming your eyes or surrounding skin.